Metal Injection Molding: Pros, Cons, and Considerations | Neway

 Injection Molding

 The mixed feedstock is then heated and injected into a mold under high pressure, similar to the process used in plastic injection molding.
-The mold is designed to produce a green part with the final product's shape but is more significant to account for MIM shrinkage during sintering.
+The mold is designed to produce a green part with the final product's shape but is more significant in accounting for MIM shrinkage during sintering.

 Debinding and Sintering